0330 822 0505

 How much do you need to earn?

-Most lenders will let you borrow between 4 and 5 times your annual salary, so based on these income multiples, for a £400k mortgage, you’ll need to earn between £80,000 and £100,000.
+Most lenders will let you borrow between 4 times your annual salary and 5 times, so based on these income multiples, for a £400k mortgage, you’ll need to earn between £80,000 and £100,000.

-The table below shows how much you can borrow based on various different salaries and income multiples:
+The table below shows how much you can borrow based on various salaries and income multiples:

 Income x4 income (£) x4.5 income (£) x5 income (£) x6 income (£)